sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

       --useHash                                                                                               If your site uses # for URLs and # give you unique URLs you need to turn on useHash.
 By default is it turned off, meaning URLs with hash and without hash are treated as the same URL  [boolean] [default: false]
       --multi                                                                                                 Test multiple URLs within the same browser session (same cache etc).
 Only works with Browsertime.
 Use this if you want to test multiple pages (use journey) or want to test multiple pages with scripts.
 You can mix URLs and scripts (the order will matter): login.js https://www.sitespeed.io/ logout.js - More details: https://www.sitespeed.io/documentation/sitespeed.io/scripting/  [boolean] [default: false]
       --name                                                                                                  Give your test a name.
+  -o, --open                                                                                                  Open your test result in your default browser (Mac OS only).
       --slug                                                                                                  Give your test a slug.
 The slug is used when you send the metrics to your data storage to identify the test and the folder of the tests.
 The max length of the slug is 200 characters and it can only contain a-z A-Z 0-9 and -_ characters.
       --config                                                                                                Path to JSON config file
   -h, --help                                                                                                  Show help  [boolean]